RIOT-OS/Tutorials/task-09/README.md

 * On not-root nodes, look at the output of `ifconfig` again.
 You should see that a global unicast IPv6 address has been set automatically.

 * Typing `rpl` gives you some information about the nodes position in the DODAG.
 Check the local IPv6 address of the selected parent node.
-Look for value `R:` which describes the "rank" or more general, the hop count metric.
+Look for value `R:` which describes the "rank" or more general, the position in the DODAG according to the metric.
 What is the increment for one hop?

 * RPL fills the FIB (Forwarding Information Base) table which is consulted when forwarding packets.
 Check the entries on the root node and see the relation between the destination and next hop addresses.